 Over the phone: Clients who are referred to nutrition counseling via GetCare will be contacted by one of our RDs over the phone.
 Clients can expect a phone call within a month of sending the nutrition referral (entered via GetCare).

-In-person: An RD can also visit your site and provide counseling for clients in-person.
-For more information, please contact Anna (email@example.com).
+In-person: A RD can also visit your congregate meal program site and provide counseling for clients in person.
+For more information, please contact Anna (firstname.lastname@example.org).

-Update 04/2020: Due to COVID-19, all nutrition counseling is currently happening only over the phone.
+Update 07/2021: All nutrition counseling is currently happening only over the phone until further notice.